How do you value a gym business? (4 ways)

 - Calculate the value of intangible assets, such as intellectual property (trademarks, copyrights), client lists, and goodwill.
 This may require the assistance of a professional valuator.

-- Deduct any outstanding liabilities, such as loans or lease obligations, from the total asset value to determine the net asset value of your gym.
+- Deduct any outstanding liabilities, such as gym loans or gym lease obligations, from the total asset value to determine the net asset value of your gym.

 How can I increase the value of my gym business before selling it?